kaligraffy/basiccryptmypi/README.md

 Extra functions (Uncomment in .env file)

 - 0000-experimental-boot-hash.sh - a small script which checks the hash of your boot directory on startup and mails the kali user if it changes
-- 0000-optional-initramfs-luksnuke.sh - nuke the luks key given a specific character on startup
+- 0000-optional-initramfs-luks-nuke.sh - nuke the luks key given a specific character on startup
 - 0000-optional-sys-cpu-governor.sh - sets the cpu governor to ondemand or performance (useful if you want to run off a battery)
 - 0000-optional-sys-dns.sh - sets dns as per env
-- 0000-optional-sys-rootpassword.sh - sets root password
+- 0000-optional-sys-root-password.sh - sets root password
+- 0000-optional-sys-user-password.sh - sets user password
 - 0000-experimental-initramfs-wifi.sh - TESTING IN PROGRESS, WIFI ON STARTUP TO ENABLE HEADLESS MODE
 - 0000-experimental-sys-iodine.sh - UNTESTED
 - 0000-experimental-initramfs-iodine.sh - UNTESTED
 - 0000-optional-sys-docker.sh - UNTESTED
 - 0000-optional-sys-vpnclient.sh - UNTESTED
 - 0000-optional-sys-wifi.sh - UNTESTED
+- 0000-optional-sys-ufw.sh - BASIC FIREWALL UNTESTED

 TESTING

 Testing is 'ad hoc' and only for the rpi 4.
-In theory it should still work with rpi3 if you set the right kernel.
+In theory it should still work with rpi3 if you set the right kernel in env.sh

 ISSUES